 The UW Oshkosh Public Administration Department has been offering the on-campus version of the MPA program for 48 years.
 The on-campus MPA offers students with the opportunity to have face-to-face interactions with their peers and instructors, practice teaching and learning, form friendships, and find potential lifelong professional connections.
 Most courses are offered on five Saturdays, other courses (MPA 715 Leadership and Ethics and MPA 734 Applied Economics) are offered in a hybrid format (three Saturdays plus two online sessions) or completely online (MPA 711 Introduction to Public Administration and MPA 780 Capstone Seminar).
 The on-campus MPA program follows high quality, career-oriented curriculum.
 All core courses and most elective courses are taught by tenured or tenure-track faculty members, who embrace a hands-on instructional approach.

-- Time of Completion: As Few As Two Years
+- Fast Time to Degree Completion: As Few As Two Years (see Sample Plans for Completing the MPA)

 Renovated Classrooms.
 On-campus courses are held in the newly renovated classrooms of Clow Hall building on the second floor (see more pictures here)